Things To Do

 Scallop Sorters

-Florida’s Sports Coast will once again play a crucial role as a distribution center for Scallop Sorters during the 2024 Scalloping Season in Pasco County.
+Florida’s Sports Coast will once again play a crucial role as a distribution center for Scallop Sorters during Scalloping Season in Pasco County.
 This easy-to-use waterproof tool, developed by Seat Grant Florida and the University of Florida IFAS Extension, enables scallopers to effortlessly identify smaller scallops that have not yet spawned, allowing them to be returned to the water where they can mature and contribute to future populations.
 Florida’s Sports Coast is proud to contribute to the sustainability and longevity of scallop beds through these efforts and to helping preserve this cherished summer activity for generations to come.

 Executive Director, Adam Thomas.